Data-driven mode detection and stabilization of unknown switched linear systems: Stabilization via online switched controller

 \end{enumerate} \end{assumption}

 Recall that by construction, the controller alternates between the mode detection phase and the stabilization phase.
 In other words, the elements in $\bT^m$ and $\bT^s$ are ordered such that

-Now, statement~\ref{itm:asump 1} ensures that the collected online measurements correspond to a single active mode.
-From Corollary~\ref{cor:at-most-n+m}, the time length of each mode detection phase for noiseless data is bounded above by $n+m$.
-In simulations, we have observed that regardless of whether the data are noisy or noiseless, the mode detection phase is much shorter than this upper bound.
-This means that, as long as the unknown switching signal does not switch too frequently, statement~\ref{itm:asump 1} holds in general.

-Statement~\ref{itm:asump adt} is an \emph{average dwell-time} (ADT) condition~\cite{JPH-AM:99} on the mode detection phase.
-Its interpretation is that, on average, the controller is switched to the mode detection phase no more than once per $\tau$ time instances.
-Clearly, this condition holds if $\tau$ is relatively large, or equivalently, if the controller switches infrequently.

-Finally, statement~\ref{itm:asump aat} is an \emph{average activation-time} (AAT) condition~\cite{MM-DL:12} on the mode detection phase.
-Its interpretation is that, on average, the controller dwells in the mode detection phase for at most a fraction $\eta$ of the total time.
-Thus statement~\ref{itm:asump aat} holds if the mode detection phase is, on average, relatively short when compared to the stabilization phase.
-This holds if either the mode detection phase is short or the system switches infrequently.
+Statement~\ref{itm:asump 1} ensures that the collected online measurements correspond to a single active mode.
+Statement~\ref{itm:asump adt} ensures that, on average, the controller is switched to the mode detection phase no more than once per $\tau$ time instances.
+Similarly, statement~\ref{itm:asump aat} ensures that, on average, the controller dwells in the mode detection phase for at most a fraction $\eta$ of the total time.
+Intuitively, Assumption~\ref{ass:detection_after_exercution} holds if the controller switches infrequently and if the mode detection phase is, on average, relatively short when compared to the stabilization phase.

-\begin{remark}[Relationship with switching of the system] Note that Assumption~\ref{ass:detection_after_exercution}(ii) and (iii) are formulated for the switching signal $\sigma_d$ associated to the controller.
-However, this is directly related to the switching signal $\sigma$ of the system.
-In fact, let
+Note that Assumption~\ref{ass:detection_after_exercution} is formulated in terms of the switching signal $\sigma_d$ associated to the controller.
+In practice, this can be difficult to verify.
+However, one can guarantee that these conditions hold by making slightly stronger assumptions on the system switching signal $\sigma$, the switch detection, and the mode detection, as follows.

-denote the set of time instances at which a system switch occurs.
-If the controller has access to these time instances, then $\bT=\bT^m$.
-Instead, if the switching signal $\sigma$ is unknown, this will not be the case in general.
-Nevertheless, by definition, a switch in the controller mode $\sigma_d$ can occur only if a switch in $\sigma$ has occurred. (and in fact, switches in $\sigma$ that do not lead to a violation of the condition~\eqref{what_to_obey} do not give rise to a switch in $\sigma_d$).
-This means that, as long as statement~\ref{itm:asump 1} holds, the switching of the controller is infrequent if the system~\eqref{def:sys} switches infrequently. \oprocend \end{remark}